 In addition to continuing our work to make SF’s streets safer and more bikeable, we’re:

-- Expanding our Community Bike Builds to provide low-income San Franciscans with both bicycles and the education to ride them safely;
+- Expanding our Bike It Forward program to provide low-income San Franciscans with both bicycles and the education to ride them safely;

 - Increasing our efforts to deliver safe and secure bike parking across the city; and